Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 7

 Stars Splits and Trends

-- In the 14 games this season the Stars scored just one goal, they went 3-9-2 (eight points).
+- Looking at the 14 times this season the Stars finished a game with only one goal, they have a 3-9-2 record, good for eight points.

 - The Stars have scored at least three goals in 61 games (46-8-7, 99 points).